I am someone who cares.

-I had written in favor of the planet getting global attention, and when my concerns made the printed page, they exposed a useful path for my talents and softly launched my writing career.
+I had written in favor of the planet getting global attention, and although I hadn’t realized it at the time, when my concerns made the national press, they officially launched my writing career.

 I also used another kind of keyboard to express myself, the one on my mother’s spinet piano.
-After 10 years of piano lessons, I developed a cherished, lifelong hobby.
-I now have a heightened appreciation for rhythm, melody, and harmony, which transfers nicely to the writing world.
+After 10 years of weekly lessons, I vowed to maintain this skill for a lifetime.
+My heightened appreciation for rhythm, melody, and harmony transposes easily to the craft of writing.

 My grandparents lived in a Pennsylvania Dutch community where the concept of “save and reuse” flourished.
 My farming ancestors were at the mercy of the land and weather.
 As immigrants, they learned to survive in America using their own skills and self-taught trades.
 They were, and I am, industrious, devout, self-sufficient, open to every shade of religious expression, and dedicated to wasting nothing.

 Career Path #1: Advertising

 At age 18, I moved to the big city of Philadelphia and entered the world of advertising.
 I eventually became Vice President in Charge of Production at the Gallagher Knetzger agency in King of Prussia, where I served as a liaison between the client and the artist.
 I got to know the importance of professional design, copywriting, page layout, typesetting, and branding from a wonderful group of long-time creative executives, the kind of men who preferred their martinis dry and their Fridays relaxed.